Naim08/AiEmail/README.md

 </p>

 - [ ] CRUD Email Session: Users can set and customize their preferences for email interactions, initiate a new email session, view existing ones, edit email contents or settings, and delete emails no longer needed.

 - [ ] AI-Generated Response: Based on the incoming email content and user preferences, the system will generate an appropriate email response, which users can choose to use, modify, or discard.
+    * Challenges: Crafting responses that consistently matched the user's style and the email's context was a significant challenge.
+By incorporating user preferences into the AI's decision-making process, we were able to refine and enhance the quality of generated responses.

 <p align="center">
   <img src="./frontend/src/assets/AiResp.gif" />
 </p>

 - [ ] Search Previous Email: Allows users to search through their past emails using keywords, user can edit or delete these emails.

-- [ ] Sending Email: Once the user is satisfied with the email content, they can send it directly from the platform.
+- [ ] Sending Email: Once users finalize their email content, they can dispatch it directly from our platform.
+Furthermore, we offer seamless integration with Gmail, allowing users to fetch and send emails directly through their Gmail accounts.
+    * Challenges: Integrating our app with Gmail brought forth authentication and security concerns, requiring utmost caution to protect user data.
+Efficiently syncing emails in real-time without overwhelming Gmail's API rate limits posed a delicate balancing act.
+Additionally, maintaining the integrity of varied email formats, attachments, and inline images during fetching and dispatching was a nuanced task.

 ## Technologies and Technical Challenges